ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 {: #tune-ansible-prereqs}

 * [Acquire and deploy your {{site.data.keyword.wca_full}} instance](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-a).
-* Prepare your tuning data in JSONL format with the [Red Hat Ansible content parser tool](https://github.com/ansible/ansible-content-parser).
+* Prepare your tuning data in JSONL format with the Red Hat Ansible content parser.

-   Before you can tune the IBM base code model for Ansible, you must use the Ansible content parser tool to format and label your Ansible data.
+   Before you can tune the IBM base code model for Ansible, you must use the Ansible content parser to format and label your Ansible data.
 The output of this tool is a JSONL file that you can upload to tune your {{site.data.keyword.wcaal_full_notm}} model.
-For more information, see the [Red Hat Ansible content parser tool documentation](https://github.com/ansible/ansible-content-parser).
+For more information, see the _Configuring custom models_ chapter of the [Red Hat Ansible Lightspeed with {{site.data.keyword.wca_full_notm}} User Guide](https://access.redhat.com/documentation/en-us/red_hat_ansible_lightspeed_with_ibm_watsonx_code_assistant/2.x_latest/html/red_hat_ansible_lightspeed_with_ibm_watsonx_code_assistant_user_guide/index).

 ## Create a project
 {: #code-assist-studio-launch}